ossia/score-docs/docs/references/devices-types/osc-device.md

 ![Addresses learning](/score-docs/assets/images/references/devices-types/osc_learning.png "OSC learn")

 When done, the Device explorer pane should display all learned OSC addresses.
 You can browse your device namespace, fold/unfold any node in the namespace hierarchy by clicking the arrow prepending each node.
-You can also see a parameter current value in your OSC device yb selecting this parameter in *score* Device explorer and check its bottom section.
+You can also see a parameter current value in your OSC device by selecting this parameter in *score* Device explorer and check its bottom section.

 ![Monitoring value changes](/score-docs/assets/images/references/devices-types/testing_osc.png "Monitoring distant parameter's value"_)